How to Put an Internship on Your Resume

 Some students feel uncomfortable listing internships on a resume and therefore end up putting them at the bottom.
 The best practice, however, is to list any relevant internships at the top of your resume under "Work Experience."

-Each internship you participated in should be listed on a separate line and include a formal job title, the name of the company, the company's location, and how long the internship lasted.
+Each internship you participated in should be listed on a separate line and include a formal job title, the name of the company or organization and its location, and how long the internship lasted.

-Directly under the header, list the responsibilities you took on in the internship, taking care to translate those into some of the highlighted responsibilities of the job you're applying for.
-For instance, if a role requires experience in administration, you should highlight relevant administrative duties from your internship.
+Directly under the header, list the responsibilities you had in the internship and translate those into some of the highlighted responsibilities of the job you're applying for.
+For instance, if a role requires experience in administration, you should emphasize any relevant administrative duties from your internship.

 Plan to include 2-5 bullet points under each internship title depending on how long it lasted.
-Longer internships should include more bullet points.
+Longer internships should have more bullet points.

-Finally, make sure to always clarify each position as an internship.
+Finally, always clarify each position as an internship.
 Failing to do so can make hiring managers question forthrightness and honesty.

 Examples of Internships on a Resume